spotlightpa/poor-richard/content/news/2020-02-17-pa-’s-lobbying-law-got-tougher-in-2018-but-it-still-falls-short-in-exposing-influence.md

 slug = "pennsylvania-lobbying-law-influence-disclosure"
 authors = ["Daniel Simmons-Ritchie"] title = "Pa.’s lobbying law got tougher in 2018.
-But it still falls short in exposing influence. " kicker = "Disclosure" suppress-featured = true
+But it still falls short in exposing influence. " kicker = "Transparency" suppress-featured = false
 +++
 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/The Patriot-News. </i><a href="https://www.spotlightpa.org/" target=_blank><i>Sign up for our free weekly newsletter</i></a><i>.</i>